CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 + A media scholar wants to annotate the representation of ethnic minorities on Dutch current affairs TV and radio programs in the 1990s.
 For analysis the scholar wants to aggregate annotations both on individual recordings of a program as well as at the whole program level (e.g. all annotated recordings of that program).
 This use case is derived from [Melgar et al. (2017)](http://humanities.uva.nl/~mkoolen1/publications/2017/melg:proc17.pdf)

 + A historian wants to investigate uses of medical drug components in the domains of science, commerce and public debate in the period 1500-1800 and wants to annotate relevant passages in newspaper articles, books and pamphlets.
-On top of the annotated passages, the researchers wants to annotate mentions of medical drug components, and other entities related to the events they are involved, including people, organisations, locations, actions and objects.
+On top of the annotated passages, the researchers want to annotate mentions of medical drug components, and other entities related to the events they are involved in, including people, organisations, locations, actions and objects.
 During the research process, the historian wants to query the annotation server for various subsets of the annotations for analysis, aggregating the annotations on e.g. the newspaper they appeared in or the type of entities or events annotated.

 <a name="requirements"></a>
 ## 2. Requirements